Inguro-OU/war-of-memes/README.md

 # 3. How does it help you?

-Consider the consequences of untrustworthy communication and behaviors:
+Consider the consequences of **untrustworthy communication and behaviors**:

 1. How often do you personally experience **untrustworthy communication & behaviors** described in the seven statements above?
 2. How often do you personally communicate or behave in an **untrustworthy** way?
-3. How would **you feel** if your colleagues, friends, family members, and strangers behaved and communicated in a more trustworthy way, even with people they don't like or disagree with?
+3. How would **you feel** if your colleagues, friends, family members, and strangers behaved and communicated in a **more trustworthy way**, even with people they don't like or disagree with?
-4. How would your colleagues, friends, family members, and strangers feel if **you communicated and behaved in a more trustworthy way**, even with people you don't like or disagree with?
+4. How would your colleagues, friends, family members, and strangers feel if **you** communicated and behaved in a **more trustworthy way**, even with people you don't like or disagree with?

-**Untrustworthy communication and behaviors** lead to personal, social, and work challenges:
+**Untrustworthy communication and behaviors** lead to challenges:

 🛑 **Personal Challenges**